-Stitch is an award winning London-based studio of architects and urban designers established in 2012.
-We are experts in housing and urban regeneration and in our first 5 years we have achieved unanimous planning consent for over 1000 new homes in London, with nearly 300 of these homes now complete.
-We have also created streets and squares and new neighbourhoods, and these are beginning to emerge.
+Stitch is an award-winning studio of architects and urban designers established in 2012.
+We are experts in housing and regeneration and we have achieved unanimous planning consent for over 1200 new homes in London, with nearly 300 of these homes now complete and hundreds more under construction.

-Our projects range from urban design strategies and masterplans to feasibility studies, to detailed planning applications for complex urban sites.
+Our projects range from urban design strategies and masterplans to detailed planning applications for complex urban sites.
 Our clients are private developers and housebuilders, housing associations, local authorities, and most recently special companies established by councils to deliver their own housing.